Skip to main content

 Le Tautua 2025

-Applications for Le Tautua 2025 will open on Monday 7 July 2025.
+Applications for Le Tautua 2025 are now open.

 The 2025 programme will target emerging Pacific leaders with 1–3 years of leadership experience, or those looking to move into leadership soon.
 It is designed for those working in mental health, addiction and public health settings.